TheStreet: 21st century

-2007–14: acquisitions

 In April 2007, the company acquired Stockpickr.com.

-In August 2007, the company acquired Corsis, including Promotions.com for $20.7 million.
+In August 2007, the company acquired Corsis, including Promotions.com, for $20.7 million.
 It was sold to management for $3.1 million in December 2009.
 Executives of the company were later accused of inflating revenues and paid penalties to the U.S. Securities and Exchange Commission.

 In November 2007, the company acquired BankingMyWay and RateWatch.
 In 2008, the company acquired a 13% stake in Geezeo.com, a Boston-based online management tool, with an option to purchase the entire company.

 In September 2012, the company acquired The Deal LLC, a media company that covers mergers and acquisitions.
 The site was sold in February 2019.
 In April 2013, TheStreet Inc. acquired financial newsletters The DealFlow Report, which covers microcap stocks, including initial public offerings and private placements, and The Life Settlements Report, which focuses on life insurance settlements, as well as the PrivateRaise database.

 In November 2014, the company acquired BoardEx for $22.5 million.
 BoardEx was sold in December 2018.

-2010s: pre-sale moves

 In June 2016, David Callaway left USA Today to become CEO of TheStreet.com.

 In June 2018, the company sold Rate Watch to S&P Global for $33.5 million.

 In February 2019, the company sold The Deal and BoardX for $87 million.
 David Callaway left as CEO and was replaced by Eric Lundberg.

-theMaven/The Arena Group

 In August 2019, the Maven acquired the company for $16.5 million.
 The company also partnered with Sports Illustrated Fantasy to launch Bull Market Fantasy with Jim Cramer, a channel offering insights, analysis and tips for winning fantasy sports leagues.

-During the 2020 COVID-19 pandemic, TheStreet received between $5 million and $10 million in federally backed small business loans from JPMorgan Chase Bank as part of the Paycheck Protection Program.
+During the 2020 COVID-19 pandemic in the United States, TheStreet received between $5 million and $10 million in federally backed small business loans from JPMorgan Chase Bank as part of the Paycheck Protection Program.
 The company stated the loans would allow it to retain 15 jobs.

 In 2021, theMaven rebranded itself as The Arena Group.

+In April 2024, Todd Campbell was appointed Deputy Managing Editor of TheStreet.

+In March 2025, Todd Campbell and Daniel Kline were appointed co-Editor in Chief.

 International activities

-Israel

-In December 1999, TheStreet entered into an agreement with the Israeli newspaper publisher Haaretz, to invest $2.25 million in exchange for a 25% stake in TheMarker, a new business news website in Hebrew and English.
-According to the investment agreement, TheStreet.com published selected news and articles on Israeli technology companies from the TheMarker site, and in exchange TheMarker published selected news and articles from TheStreet.com.
-Following the bursting of the Dot-com bubble the investment in TheMarker was fully impaired.
+In December 1999, TheStreet entered an agreement with the Israeli newspaper publisher Haaretz, to invest $2.25 million in exchange for a 25% stake in TheMarker, a new business news website in Hebrew and English.
+According to the investment agreement, TheStreet.com published selected news and articles on Israeli technology companies from the TheMarker site, and in exchange, TheMarker published selected news and articles from TheStreet.com.
+Following the burst of the dot-com bubble, the investment in TheMarker was fully impaired.

-United Kingdom

-In February 2000, TheStreet launched a UK edition (thestreet.co.uk); it closed less than a year later, in November 2000.
+In February 2000, TheStreet launched a United Kingdom edition, thestreet.co.uk;.
+It withdrew funding after nine months and the UK edition closed in November 2000.